 Items 3, 5, and 8 all related to sales to grantor trusts, suggesting that issues related to sales to grantor trusts are major "radar screen" issues for the IRS.
 Item 3 has remained on the subsequent Plans.
 The projects in items 5 and 8 were dropped in later years but presumably are still projects of interest to the IRS when resources are available to address them.
+Perhaps those items may become higher priorities under the Biden administration.

-The Treasury-IRS Priority Guidance Plan for 2019-2020 was published October 8, 2019 (somewhat similar to the revised format of the 2017-2018 and 2018-2019 Plans).
+The Treasury-IRS Priority Guidance Plan for 2020-2021 was published November 17, 2020 (somewhat similar to the revised format of the 2017-2018, 2018-2019, and 2019-2020 Plans).

-- Part 1 of the Plan addresses implementation of the 2017 Tax Act and lists 52 projects (down from 71 in the fourth quarter update of the 2018-2019 Plan). - Part 2 deals with identifying and reducing regulatory burdens. - Part 3 titled "Burden Reduction" increases the number of projects from 14 in the fourth quarter update of the 2019-2019 Plan to 25.
-This "burden reduction" section, as in the 2017-2018 and 2018-2019 Plans, lists final regulations regarding (1) basis consistency and (2) discretionary extensions of time to make GST exemption allocations (suggesting a likely relaxation of some of the controversial provisions in the proposed regulations for those matters). - Part 4 lists seven guidance projects for prioritized implementation of the Taxpayer First Act (enacted on July 1, 2019), which made changes regarding various IRS operations including the establishment of a new Independent Office of Appeals. - Part 5 includes projects regarding partnership audit regulations. - Part 6 contains the traditional General Guidance projects in a variety of subject areas.
-Four items are in the "Gifts and Estates and Trusts" section.
-The first three are the same as in the 2017-2018 Plan, which include projects dealing with (1) the basis of grantor trust assets at death under \$1014, (2) alternate valuation date matters under \$2032(a), and (3) the deductibility of certain estate administration expenses under \$2053.
-The fourth project, added in the 2018-2019 Plan and still in the 2019-2020 Plan, is: "Regulations under \$7520 regarding the use of actuarial tables in valuing annuities, interests for life or terms of years, and remainder or reversionary interests."
-The project is to update the \$7520 actuarial tables based on updated mortality information, which must be done every ten years and that was last done effective May 1, 2009.
-The tables were not updated by May 1, 2019, and IRS officials have informally indicated that the IRS is waiting on data from another agency and that they do not know at this point when they will be able to complete the new tables.
-Presumably, the existing tables can be used until revised tables are published.
+- Part 1 of the Plan addresses implementation of the 2017 Tax Act and lists 38 projects (down from 52 in the 2019-2020 Plan, which was down from 71 in the fourth quarter update of the 2018-2019 Plan). - Part 2 deals with identifying and reducing regulatory burdens. - Part 3 titled "Burden Reduction" lists 24 projects, down from 25 in the 2019-2020 Plan.
+This "burden reduction" section, as in the 2017-2018, 2018-2019, and 2019-2020 Plans, lists final regulations regarding (1) basis consistency and (2) discretionary extensions of time to make GST exemption allocations (suggesting a likely relaxation of some of the controversial provisions in the proposed regulations for those matters). - Part 4 lists six guidance projects (down from seven in the 2019-2020 Plan) for prioritized implementation of the Taxpayer First Act (enacted on July 1, 2019), which made changes regarding various IRS operations including the establishment of a new Independent Office of Appeals. - Part 5 includes projects regarding partnership audit regulations. - Part 6 contains the traditional General Guidance projects in a variety of subject areas.
+Five items are in the "Gifts and Estates and Trusts" section.
+Four of them are the same as in the 2019-2020 Plan, which include projects dealing with (1) the basis of grantor trust assets at death under §1014, (2) alternate valuation date matters under §2032(a), (3) the deductibility of certain estate administration expenses under §2053, and (4) (added in the 2019-2020 Plan) regulations under §7520 revising the actuarial tables in valuing annuities, interests for life or terms of years, and remainder or reversionary interests.
+The new fifth project, added in the 2020-2021 Plan is: "Guidance on user fee for estate tax closing letters under §2001."